-If Great Britain and Germany halted construction of coal-fired power plants that do not capture and sequester the $CO_2$ , it could be a tipping point for the world.
-There is still time to find that tipping point, but just barely.
-I hope that you will give these considerations your attention in setting your national policies.
+If Germany halted construction of coal-fired power plants that do not capture and sequester the CO_2 , it could be a tipping point for the world.
+Leaders in Great Britain are advocating a moratorium on new coal-fired power plants; U.S. citizens are blocking one coal plant after another and a potentially course-changing election is nearing.
+But time to find the tipping point is running out.
+I hope that you will give these considerations the urgent attention they deserve in setting your national policies.
 You have the potential to influence the future of the planet.